A glossary of working definitions

 Dialogue: "Communication that creates and recreates multiple understandings” (Wink, 1997); it is bidirectional, not zero‐sum and may or may not end in agreement; it can be emotional and uncomfortable, but is safe, respectful and has greater understanding as its goal.

-Discrimination: Actions, based on conscious or unconscious prejudice, which favor one group over others in the provision of goods, services, or opportunities.
+Discrimination: Actions, based on conscious or unconscious prejudice, which favor and empower one group over others based on differences of race, class, gender, sexual orientation, ability, religion, language, nationality, veteran status.

-Diversity: The wide variety of shared and different personal and group characteristics among human beings.
+Diversity: The wide variety of shared and different personal and group characteristics; any dimension that can be used to differentiate groups and people from one another.

 Dominant Culture: The cultural values, beliefs, and practices that are assumed to be the most common and influential within a given society.